 I often tell therapy clients that a therapist is like a guide who has climbed that mountain not only once but many, many times and with many people.
 Someone who knows the best paths, where to stop and rest and where to push forward.
 Someone who can carry some of the load when you are tired and struggling.
 A good therapist can help you not only get to the top of that peak but learn along the way how to conquer the peaks that lie beyond.

 I am a board certified psychologist who treats depression, anxiety, stress, chronic feelings of shame or inadequacy, relationships problems and repeating unhealthy patterns and/or feeling "stuck in a rut".
-I hold a Ph.D. in Clinical Psychology and am board certified.
+I hold a Ph.D. in Clinical Psychology and am board certified by the American Board of Professional Psychology.

 I have had extensive training in psychodynamic psychotherapy techniques as well as advanced training in the Psychobiological Approach to Couples Therapy (PACT), interpersonal neurobiology and attachment theory.